Mary Gordon, Founder/President

 Mary Gordon is recognized internationally as an award-winning social entrepreneur, educator, author, child advocate and parenting expert who has created programs informed by the power of empathy.
 In 1996 she created the Roots of Empathy program in Ontario.
 Her not-for-profit organization offers programs in every province of Canada, New Zealand, the USA, the Republic of Ireland, Northern Ireland, England, Wales, Scotland, Germany, Switzerland, Netherlands, Costa Rica and South Korea.
 In 2005, Ms. Gordon created the Seeds of Empathy program for 3 to 5 year olds in child care.

 She is also the founder of Canada’s first and largest school-based Parenting and Family Literacy Centres, which she initiated in 1981.
 They have become public policy in Ontario and have been used as a best practice model internationally.

-Ms. Gordon is the recipient of several prestigious awards recognizing her contribution to innovation in education and international social entrepreneurship, including the Manning Innovation Award, an award for being the top social enterprise in Canada.
+Ms. Gordon is the recipient of several other prestigious awards recognizing her contribution to innovation in education and international social entrepreneurship, including the Manning Innovation Award, an award for being the top social enterprise in Canada.
 In 2004, she was awarded the Ontario Teachers Federation Lifetime Fellowship Award and in 2009, the Public Education Advocacy Award from the Canadian Teachers’ Federation.